atarr3/campvideo-data/README-PR.md

 - We provide a list of the YouTube Video IDs used in [``data/matches/matches.csv``](data/matches/matches.csv) under the `uid` variable.
 Users able to obtain these videos should place them in the [``data/videos``](data/videos) folder, with each video file titled ``<YouTubeID>.mp4``. ``<YouTubeID>`` is the unique YouTube video ID.

 ## Installation
+Recreating all figures, tables and results requires working installations of
+- [Python](https://www.python.org/downloads/), version 3.9 or greater.
+We recommend using the [Anaconda distribution](https://www.anaconda.com/products/distribution) if unfamiliar with Python.

+All code in this repo was tested under Python version 3.9.7 on a Windows 10 machine.

 ### Prequisites
 #### FFmpeg